mxro/maxrohde-web/content/posts/2014/2014-04-18-get-the-exact-position-and-size-of-a-window-in-windows/index.md

 ---
+blog: maxrohde.com
+date: "2014-04-18"
-title: 'Get the Exact Position and Size of a Window in Windows'
+title: Get the Exact Position and Size of a Window in Windows
-date: '2014-04-18'
 ---

 ## Problem